Alpacas at The Ranch

 Transition to feeding out of hand – Once the animals were eating out of the cup with no hesitation, I transitioned to feeding directly from my hand.
 The alpacas definitely noticed the change, but their hesitation to eat from my hand lasted only a few minutes.
 At the end of the first session, all but Salsa were eating from my hand; she ate from my hand at the second session.
 At this point, my helper and I still carried the cups of pellets, but we were only allowing the alpacas to eat from our hands.
 The cups were strong cues that pellets were available.

 Move pellets to pouch – After a few weeks of feeding from the hand, I moved the pellets to a pouch, and no longer brought the cups.
 This transition was relatively easy, and even Salsa did not seem to have a problem adjusting.

 Work one-on-one when possible – Most of the work prior to this step was done by me alone or with the help of one other trainer.
-At this point, I started to take advantage of the presence of students enrolled in courses at, using them as training helpers.
+At this point, I started to take advantage of the presence of students enrolled in courses at The Ranch, using them as training helpers.
 I coached the students through the steps and assigned an individual trainer to each alpaca.
 Each time I introduced a new class to the alpacas, we regressed to feeding out of cups and worked up to hand feeding by the end of the week.
 It took 12 rounds of students before Salsa was able to eat from the hand.

 Start touching lower jaw with fingers as alpacas eat – As the alpacas’ comfort level with feeding from my hand increased, I used the tips of the longer fingers on my feeding hand to rub the lower jaw of the alpacas.
 Predictably, Blanca and Dulce were the most accepting and Salsa was the least accepting.